Medicaid MCOs → Contracting → Contracting with CDC-Recognized Organizations

 Contracting with CDC-Recognized Organizations

-Some common elements recommended for inclusion in contracts between the MCO and CDC-recognized organizations include:
+Some common elements recommended for inclusion in contracts between MCOs and CDC-recognized organizations include:

 - Program eligibility requirements